TREASURIES-Yields jump after hawkish BoE rate hike

 By Karen Brettell

-NEW YORK, Feb 3 (Reuters) - U.S. Treasury yields jumped on Thursday after a hawkish interest rate hike by the Bank of England led investors to price for similar moves by the Federal Reserve as the central banks battle persistently high inflation.
+NEW YORK, Feb 3 (Reuters) - U.S. Treasury yields jumped on Thursday after the Bank of England's hawkish interest rate hike led investors to price for similar moves by the Federal Reserve as the central banks battle persistently high inflation.

 "Treasuries really seem to be taking their cue from the Bank of England hawkish hike," said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
 "The fact that four BoE officials wanted a 50-basis-point rate hike I think was bit more than expected."

-The U.S. central bank last week said it is likely to raise rates in March, and reaffirmed plans to end its bond purchases that month in what Fed Chair Jerome Powell pledged will be a sustained battle to tame inflation.
+The U.S. central bank last week said it was likely to raise rates in March, and reaffirmed plans to end its bond purchases that month in what Fed Chair Jerome Powell pledged would be a sustained battle to tame inflation.

+The odds of a 50 basis point hike in March remain low, however, at around 20%.
+FEDWATCH

 The next major U.S. economic release will be Friday's jobs report for January.